 Event is free and open to all, find out more information here.

-The Foundation will hold a learning exchange between its partners delivering projects on health policy and equity in health service provision across a number of Commonwealth countries.
+The Foundation will hold a learning exchange between its partners delivering projects on health policy and equity in health service provision across 10 Commonwealth countries.
 Partners will share knowledge and expertise to unpick some of the challenges of holding governments to account on health rights and to explore what works and can be improved in health policy and accountability processes in different contexts.